Metacritic's 13th Annual Game Publisher Rankings

-Which game publishers released the best games in 2021?
-For the 12th straight year, we sifted through 12 months of data to determine the best and worst game publishers of the year, based solely on the quality of their 2021 releases.
+Which game publishers released the best games in 2022?
+For the 13th consecutive year, we sifted through 12 months of data to determine the best and worst game publishers of the year, based solely on the quality of their 2022 releases.
 Sales and user reviews do not factor into these rankings; only critic reviews (as captured by each game's Metascore) are used to evaluate performance.

 Publishers are ranked from worst to best in the gallery above based on a points system, calculated (as in previous years) according to the following four factors:

 (1) Average Metascore for all games released in 2022

 150 possible points (awarded at 1.5 x the average Metascore)

 (2) % of scored products with good reviews (Metascore of at least 75)

 100 possible points (ex: 80% good = 80 points)

 (3) % of scored products with bad reviews (49 or lower; in this case, a lower % is better)

 100 possible points (ex: 20% bad = 80 points)

 (4) Number of "great" titles (Metascore of 90 or higher, min.
 7 reviews)